espressif/esp-iot-bridge/doc/SPI_setup.md

 $ idf.py menuconfig
 ```

 - This will open project configuration window.
-To select SPI transport interface, navigate to `Gateway Driver Configuration -> Transport layer -> SPI interface -> select` and exit from menuconfig.
+To select SPI transport interface, navigate to `Bridge Driver Configuration -> Transport layer -> SPI interface -> select` and exit from menuconfig.
 - Use below command to compile and flash the project.
 Replace <serial_port> with ESP peripheral's serial port.

 ```